30 Most Popular Fast Food Items, Ranked

 "UPDATE: In-N-Out burger is now at a TWELVE-HOUR WAIT.
 I repeat TWELVE HOURS.
 They will close before you get to the window most likely.
 Meanwhile, many other local eateries do not have a wait, hint hint." — @AuroraPD

-Just days before we started ranking fast-food items, In-N-Out opened a location in Aurora, Colorado, and made the news.
+In 2020, In-N-Out opened a location in Aurora, Colorado, and made the news.
 Not for its popular double-double cheeseburger but for the 12-hour line of people waiting to get one!
+That says how much people crave this item.

 6. Lettuce Wraps, P.F.
 Chang's